 Detection and elimination of illicit discharges requires that ADOT maintain a comprehensive documentation, inspection, and follow-up program.
-Mapping the storm sewer system and identifying where discharges to waters of the US are expected to occur are the first steps in minimizing pollutants in stormwater discharge.
+Mapping the storm sewer system and identifying where discharges to WOTUS are expected to occur are the first steps in minimizing pollutants in stormwater discharge.
 The infrastructure of ADOT's highway system is linear in configuration, except for maintenance yard facilities and other support activities such as administrative offices and public customer service locations.
 Narrow stretches of highway right-of-way are developed with roadway and support assets, including but not limited to pavement, shoulders, bridges, ditches, culverts, catch-basins, spillways, retention basins, and various signage, communications and lighting features.
 All these assets, including drainage components that are part of the MS4, are cataloged in a centrally available database known as the Features Inventory System (FIS).
 As new construction and rehabilitation and/or retrofits are completed within the existing highway system, the database is updated by the FIS Team in coordination with ADOT Project Management and District personnel.

 Mapping of ADOT's MS4 assets and outfalls for the entire state is a massive undertaking in terms of geographic area covered and the resources needed to complete the entire system, as well as keeping the system information updated as the system grows and changes.
 ADOT began mapping its MS4 in 2005 in the Phoenix and Tucson areas.
 ADOT continued to map MS4 assets and outfalls, as well as identify priority outfalls, over an expanded area each year in compliance with previous MS4 Permits.
-The results of previous mapping efforts are available on https://azdot.gov/business/environmental-planning/water-resources/stormwater-discharge-permit the respective annual reports for the year the mapping was completed.
+The results of previous mapping efforts are available on Stormwater Discharge Permit | Department of Transportation in the respective annual reports for the year the mapping was completed.